ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### The Snow Folk

-Admist the mortals and the polar fae, there are other spirits big and small who dwell within the snow.
+Amidst the mortals and the polar fae, there are other spirits big and small who dwell within the snow.
 Some may know these spirits as ice elementals, beings of living ice, but did you know they are quite varied?
 Some are made of solid ice and sit upon the icebergs or float peacefully among the drift ice.
-Others are made of snow where they shift from an amorphous form into snowmen or whirl with the wind and reform at their liesure.
+Others are made of snow where they shift from an amorphous form into snowmen or whirl with the wind and reform at their leisure.

-Much like the simplest of the fae, yet even more so, the snow folk are easily moved by the emotions of neighboring creatures and empathically mirror those around them.
+Much like the simplest of the fae, yet even more so, the snow folk are easily moved by the emotions of neighboring creatures and empathetically mirror those around them.
 I suppose we all have a bit of that in us, no?
 Our environment and the company we keep certainly affects us in nuanced ways.